Skip to main content

 Where is my data stored?

-No. Clams Desktop requires only read access to your wallets and never has access to spending your funds.
+No. Clams requires only read access to your wallets and never has access to spending your funds.

-Is the app open-source?
+Is Clams open-source?

 No, it isn't.
 We are major proponents of open source, and you can view all of our open-source work on our GitHub.
 We want to build Clams into a long-term sustainable business, and we think that open sourcing it at this time does not contribute to that.
-Since Clams Desktop does not have access to user funds, we do not think that open sourcing it is critical.
+Since Clams does not have access to user funds, we do not think that open sourcing it is critical.

-Does Clams Desktop leak metadata or make requests to external services that contain any of my private data?
+Does Clams leak metadata or make requests to external services that contain any of my private data?

-• Older CoreLN on-chain transactions sometimes do not have a timestamp, so we need to look up a block by its height to get the timestamp.
+• Older Core Lightning on-chain transactions sometimes do not have a timestamp, so we need to look up a block by its height to get the timestamp.
 No real metadata is leaked here other than that you are interested in a particular block.

 • LND nodes will often not have the on-chain transaction details of a channel close, so we need to look up the full transaction by its hash.
 This leaks that this hash is of interest to you.